historic-trails/website/docs/sites/alexander-majors-house.md

   caption="Alexander Majors House second floor plan, several modifications are made to bathroom at the northend, adding closets to western wall of master bedroom, moving the entrance of the door from north side to south _(NHRF-1969, MAJORS)_" src="images/alexander-majors-house-second-floor-plan.PNG"
 %}

-The house was turned into school and community meeting space for residential needs, partition walls between 3 chambers of the first floor were formed to make a single large space _(NHRF-1969, MAJORS)_.
-Later the house was set to demolition to built a new school but due to its timber framing and iron nails the cost of demolition estimated more that they ended up abandoning the house and building the school elsewhere _(LaDene, 2012)_.

-### Majors house bought by his descendant

-In 1930, Louisa P. Johnston, Majors's great grand-daughter travelled to visit her ancestral home and found the abandoned state of the house.
-She brought the house and started working on it in 1932 and for forty years she put effort in turning the property into a memorial for her ancestor and for its history _(LaDene, 2012)_.

-In 1945, the then Senator Harry Truman initiated a bill that the house will be purchased and maintained but the bill never passed.
-After many efforts of Louisa to get that funded money but couldn't succeed.
-Finally in 1970, National Historic Association aided by Rusell-Majors-Waddell the house got listed in register of National Historic sites _(LaDene, 2012)_.

-In 1976, city of Kansas city adopted a plan to develop between Ward Parkway and State Line Road which gave 6 acre park surrounding the house but despite the plan it couldn't proceed for nearly 10 years _(LaDene, 2012)_.
-In 1979, Louisa Johnston died leaving the house to Terry W. Chapman who worked as the restoration architect for the house.
-The structural work was finished in 1983 and was a show case project in Kansas city Symphony, which provided interior finishes _(LaDene, 2012)_.

 ### Alexander Majors House - Todays' Museum